Despite The Facts, Trump Once Again Embraces Vaccine Skeptics

 A flawed messenger

 Kennedy himself has come under fire for his facts and assertions on the potential link.
-Salon pulled a story down completely from its website written by Kennedy in 2005 because of a series of factual errors.
-Salon noted that it published that piece "that offered an explosive premise: that the mercury-based thimerosal compound present in vaccines until 2001 was dangerous, and that he was 'convinced that the link between thimerosal and the epidemic of childhood neurological disorders is real.'
+Salon pulled completely from its website a story written by Kennedy in 2005 because of a series of factual errors.
+Salon noted that it published that piece "that offered an explosive premise: that the mercury-based thimerosal compound present in vaccines until 2001 was dangerous, and that he was 'convinced that the link between thimerosal and the epidemic of childhood neurological disorders is real.' "

 But the story, co-published with Rolling Stone, had to be pulled after "we amended the story with five corrections (which can still be found logged here) that went far in undermining Kennedy's exposé.
 At the time, we felt that correcting the piece — and keeping it on the site, in the spirit of transparency — was the best way to operate.
 But subsequent critics, including most recently, Seth Mnookin in his book 'The Panic Virus,' further eroded any faith we had in the story's value.
 We've grown to believe the best reader service is to delete the piece entirely."

-It all follows a pattern of Trump once again believing what conforms to a pre-disposed view.
-It's similar to how Trump has handled Russian interference into the 2016 election.
-He and his team have cast doubt on U.S. intelligence findings that Russia hacked the DNC and a Clinton campaign official with the intent undermine American democracy and get Trump elected.
+It all follows a pattern of Trump once again believing what conforms to a predisposed view.
+It's similar to the way he has handled Russian interference into the 2016 election: He and his team have cast doubt on U.S. intelligence findings that Russia hacked the DNC and a Clinton campaign official with the intent to undermine American democracy and get Trump elected.

-Instead of treating that issue like a serious national-security issue that demands a response, as most Republican elected officials have, he instead has focused on how there's no evidence any hacking affected the outcome of the election.
+Instead of treating that issue like a serious national security issue that demands a response, as most Republican elected officials have, he instead has focused on how there's no evidence any hacking affected the outcome of the election.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.